Hot Spring Passes Included with Overnight Rates

 Dr. Coplin

-Cold Plunger at Murrieta Hot Springs Resort
+Relaxing woman in hot spring at Murrieta Hot Springs Resort

 Dr. Coplin